HSF/hsf.github.io/organization/_posts/2018-05-16-packaging.md

 - Javier - has discussed with Patrick which repo to use for package descriptions.
 HSF looks the best.
 CERN one is very out of date.
 - Patrick has built most of the CMSSW stack, most updates went into HSF.
 Chris has been adding more versions, PRs going directly upstream into Spack.
 There is a FNAL fork that has useful changes to Spack itself and to some of the packages.
   - Could add that information to packaging github repo, so that people could find it.
-  - Shazad has been working on a tool to convert SCRAM->CMake configurations, but it was taking too long for CMS (10 minutes - too slow!).
-CMake 3.11 is improved.
+  - Shazad has been working on a tool to convert SCRAM->CMake configurations.
+However, resulting CMake configuration step was taking too long for CMS (10 minutes).
+CMake 3.11 improved the situation.
 Ninja target was faster than make.
 Some technical improvements being worked on.
 - Ben: Giulio has submitted a PR for an [aliBuild testdrive](https://github.com/HSF/packaging/pull/12).
 Comments/Review by all welcome!
 - Guilherme - wants to make a special container for the Portage.
 Will put information on the website.

 AOB
 ===
 - Due to the [LIM workshop on 30 May](https://indico.cern.ch/event/720948/) the next meeting will be on the [13th June](https://indico.cern.ch/event/730538/)
-- Noted the "HSF" user on DockerHub : Ask Graeme if you want to be added here to add images for test driving, etc.
+- Noted the ["hepsoftwarefoundation" user on DockerHub](https://hub.docker.com/u/hepsoftwarefoundation) : Ask Graeme if you want to be added here to add images for test driving, etc.